jmckind/ansible-devstack/README.md

 # ansible-devstack

-Ansible roles and playbooks to provision a DevStack environment.
+Ansible roles and playbooks to provision an OpenStack development environment.

 ## Installation